toddcf/toddcf-author/README.md

 - Make artist names h2.
 (PROBLEM: <summary> tag is preventing this.)
 - Make album titles h3.
 - Make song titles h4.
-- The Druggist Music:
-  - See if you can adjust the background image alignment.

 ### Screenplays